 ZabaSearch uses data provided by Intelius, so removing your information from Intelius will remove it from ZabaSearch as well.

 Hire someone to do the work for you

-DeleteMe services start at $129 per year for one person.
-That's not a cheap thrill, but if you weigh the time it would take to individually remove yourself from each of these sites, you may find it worthwhile.
+As of March 3, 2021, DeleteMe services start at $103 per year for one person, 2 people for $177 per year, or 2 people for 2 years for $265.
+That's not cheap, but if you weigh the time it would take to individually remove yourself from each of these sites, you may find it worthwhile.

 Can anyone find me online now?